-This document specifies the general principles and the technical protocols for single-laboratory validation of methods for microbiology in the food chain.
-The protocols in this document only validate the method for the laboratory conducting the study.
+This document specifies the general principles and the technical protocols (based on orthogonal, factorial studies) for the validation of non-proprietary methods for microbiology of the food chain.

-This document is applicable to single-laboratory validation of:
+This document is applicable to the validation of methods used for the analysis (detection or quantification) of microorganisms in:

-- methods used in the analysis (detection or quantification) of microorganisms in: - products intended for human consumption; - products intended for animal feeding; - environmental samples in the area of food and feed production, handling; - samples from the primary production stage; - methods for the confirmation or typing of microorganisms.
-This validation will replace only the confirmation or typing procedure of a specified method (see Annex G).
+- products intended for human consumption;

+- products intended for animal feeding;

+- environmental samples in the area of food and feed production, handling;

+- samples from the primary production stage.